7 Days in Dominica

 Last night in Roseau before driving north to Portsmouth tomorrow morning.

-Portsmouth & the Indian River
+See all Dominica accommodation options →Portsmouth & the Indian River

 Where to Stay Tonight

 Portsmouth / Picard Beach area (Skip the crowds.
-Picard Beach Cottages hands you your own cottage on the sand for $90-130/night—simple, direct, done.
+Picard Beach Cottages hands you your own cottage on the sand for $90-130/night, simple, direct, done.
 If your wallet's feeling generous, Secret Bay Resort floats luxury villas above the sea at $400+/night.)

 Base for northern exploration on Day 6.
 Sleeping near the beach after four nights in Roseau is a welcome change.

-Calibishie, Waterfalls & Whale Watch
+See all Dominica accommodation options →Calibishie, Waterfalls & Whale Watch

 Where to Stay Tonight